chanzuckerberg/cellxgene/docs/posts/annotations.md

 We are _piloting_ a new feature in cellxgene that enables users to create and edit categorical annotations within the app.
 We'd love for you to try it out and [give us feedback](contact)!

-## Quick start for annotations
+## Quick start for annotations (RECOMMENDED for most users)

 You can enable this experimental feature like so:

 `cellxgene launch mydata.h5ad --experimental-annotations`

 To preserve data provenance, **`cellxgene` does not alter the input h5ad file**.
 Rather, newly-created annotations are saved in a specified CSV file:
 - You will be prompted to enter a name for your annotations the first time you create a new category.
 - We also assign a unique identifier in the form of an 8-character suffix, `########`; this helps cellxgene identify your file to avoid overwriting your work.
 - Any annotations you create in the application will be autosaved in `cwd/name-########.csv`, where `cwd` is your current working directory (i.e., the directory you were in when you started cellxgene).

+If you quit cellxgene and relaunch it with the same h5ad, we will check for this annotations csv and load it in editable mode alongside.

 ## Data management